Ryushe/mangamaker/notes.md

 # done
+* cover length different from actual files for some reason
+    - `length of files and item names arent the same somehow`
 - include all info about the file in metadata
     - get_amazon_meta -> add items to dict from the spans
         - really all need to do is add to options array